chrishengler/twaddle/docs/dictionaries.md

 does not belong to any class, `house` belongs to the `building` class, and `shop` belongs to both the `building` and the `retail` class.

+## Special tokens

+The special token `{a}` can be added as any form of a dictionary entry.
+If this entry is used in the appropriate form, it will be replaced by the indefinite article (`a`/`an`).
+The special token cannot be used within a larger entry, only as a complete form.

 ## Comments

 Lines which do not match the expected format for header information or